 The Secrets of Alchemy

 Lawrence Principe is one of the foremost scholars of alchemy in the world.
 He earned his first PhD in chemistry and his second in the history of science.
-His book The Secrets of Alchemy, was released just as this issue of Chemical Heritage was completed.
-We asked him to give our readers a taste of his new work, which is aimed at anyone with an interest in the story of chemistry.
+We asked him to give our readers a taste of his book The Secrets of Alchemy.

 Alchemy is full of secrets.
 Nevertheless, over the past generation scholars have been revealing more and more of its surprising content and importance.
 No longer is it dismissed as a waste of time or a fool's quest.
 Alchemy is now increasingly recognized as a fundamental part of the heritage of chemistry, of continuing human attempts to explore, control, and make use of the natural world.
 Alchemists developed practical knowledge about matter as well as sophisticated theories about its hidden nature and transformations.
 Their hope of discovering the secret of preparing the philosophers’ stone—a material supposedly able to transmute base metals into gold—was one powerful incentive for their endeavors.
 But at the same time, they contributed to mining and metallurgy, and pharmacy and medicine, and their achievements and aspirations (as well as failures) inspired artists, playwrights, and poets.
 Their researches and goals had both commercial and scientific aspects, as well as philosophical and theological ones.
 Many alchemists expressed (often just implicitly) a strong confidence in the power of human beings to imitate and improve on nature, and their work included the exploration of the relationship of human beings to God and the created universe.
 The work of historians of science continues to reveal the enormous complexity and diversity of alchemy, its important position in human history and culture, and its continuities with what we now call chemistry.